ryantd42/NY-Legislative-Git/2023/S7555A-2023/bill.md

   ___________

- Introduced  by  Sen.  RHOADS -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced  by  Sen.  RHOADS -- read twice and ordered printed, and when printed to be committed to the Committee on Rules  --  recommitted  to the  Committee  on  Local Government in accordance with Senate Rule 6, sec.
+8 -- reported favorably from said committee, ordered to first and second report, ordered to a third reading, passed by Senate and deliv- ered to the Assembly, recalled, vote reconsidered, restored  to  third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading

  AN ACT authorizing the Friendship Engine and Hose  Company  to  file  an application for exemption from real property taxes